 Launched in August 2022 as part of the National Strategic Action Plan for Blood Cancer, the Optimal Care Pathways (OCPs) set national standards of care and treatment for blood cancer patients across Australia; no matter where they live or access treatment.
 ALLG has a leadership role in the Taskforce and in setting the OCPs.

-First patient recruited to ALLG’s world-first platform trial AMLM26 INTERCEPT in September 2022 to change the way AML therapy is determined.
+First patient recruited to ALLG’s world-first platform trial AMLM26 INTERCEPT in September 2022 to change the way AML therapy is determined and treated.

 Accelerating blood cancer research through real-world data

 3,000th patient registered on ALLG’s National Blood Cancer Registry in March 2022, to help accelerate research in blood cancer.

 Learn more about the National Blood Cancer Registry

 Established by the ALLG in 2012, the Registry (NBCR) includes participants with AML, ALL, MDS and uncommon lymphomas and represents ANZ’s largest collection of real-world data on acute leukaemia’s.
 The Registry features in new publication in the Journal of Clinical Oncology in 2019, determining how the presence of a specific genetic abnormality, NPM1, relates to clinical outcomes in those with AML.

 Read the NBCR publication on an AML study in Journal of Clinical Oncology